craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Texts/The Ballad of Grey Ordeal.md

 Grew up in a place we call Mountain Hall.
 The Wrinsmiths are famous now, no thanks to Tubric.

-As a lad, he worked with his mother, in the church, and worshipped Blemon alongside his peers.
+As a lad, he worked with his mother, in the church, and worshiped Blemon alongside his peers.

 The god chose him.
 A long time ago.